SaluteKevin/CarClasTxt/README.md

 - [anaconda](https://www.anaconda.com/download)

 ## items
+- test: folder that contain images with seprated folder inside.
+4wheels, 6wheels, and 6wheels+ for test the model.
 - CarClassification.ipynb: notebook file that contain building model code for this project.
-- resource: folder for put the image dataset here separate by wheels type 4, 6, and 6+ in each folders.
+- README.md: this markdown.
-- sample resorce: the link that you can download the resource dataset files.
+- sample resorce: contain the link that you can download the resource dataset files.
-- test folder: folder that contain images with seprated folder inside.
-4wheels, 6wheels, and 6wheels+ for test the model.
+- trained model: contain the link that you can download the trained model.
+-

 ## module & library
 *Please set environment and install these modules before run the building model*